KxSystems/docs/docs/ref/dev.md

 ## `sdev`

-_Statistical standard deviation_
+_Sample standard deviation_

 Syntax: `sdev x`, `sdev[x]`

-Where `x` is a numeric list, returns its statistical standard deviation as the square root of the [statistical variance](var.md#svar).
+Where `x` is a numeric list, returns its sample standard deviation as the square root of the [sample variance](var.md#svar).

 $$sdev(x)=\sqrt{\frac{n}{n-1}var(x)}$$